Sheep Breeds for Fiber, Meat or Dairy - Countryside Network

 East Friesian – An excellent milking breed yielding over 1000 lbs per year of milk.

-Finnish Landrace and Polypay, along with the East Fresian are known for their high fertility and multiple births in addition to the high milk production.
+Finnish Landrace and Polypay, along with the East Frisian are known for their high fertility and multiple births in addition to the high milk production.

 Being open to the range of products that a sheep breed can supply will increase the farm income when raising sheep for profit.
-The fleece, pelt and meat can all provide sales revenue when raising sheep.
+The fleece, pelt, and meat can all provide sales revenue when raising sheep.
 In addition, milking sheep can provide another food source on a sheep farm.

 What sheep breeds do you raise and why?
 Let us know in the comments below.